-The Company determines compensation expense for stock-based awards based on their estimated fair value at the grant date and recognizes the related compensation expense over the vesting period or requisite service period, whichever is shorter.
-The Company uses the straight-line attribution method to recognize compensation expense related to stock-based awards that have graded vesting and only service conditions.
+The Company determines compensation expense for stock-based awards based on the estimated fair values at the grant date and recognize the related compensation expense over the vesting period.
+The Company uses the straight-line attribution method to recognize compensation expense related to stock-based awards, such as restricted stock and phantom stock, that have only service conditions.
 This method recognizes stock compensation expense on a straight-line basis over the requisite service period for the entire award.
+The Company recognizes compensation expense related to performance awards that vest based on internal performance metrics and service conditions on a straight-line basis over the service period, but adjust inception-to-date expense based upon our determination of the potential achievement of the performance target at each reporting date.
+The Company recognizes compensation expense related to performance awards with market-based performance metrics on a straight-line basis over the requisite service period.
 Stock-based compensation expense is adjusted for changes in estimated and actual forfeitures.
-The Company uses historical data to estimate the forfeiture rate that it uses; however, these estimates are subject to change and may impact the value that will ultimately be recognized as stock compensation expense.
-The Company recognizes stock-based compensation expense related to market-based performance awards based on the grant date fair value, which is computed using a Monte Carlo simulation, net of forfeitures.
-The Company recognizes stock-based compensation expense related to non-market-based performance awards according to its determination of the potential achievement of the performance target at each reporting date, net of estimated forfeitures.
+The Company uses historical data to estimate the forfeiture rate that we use; however, these estimates are subject to change and may impact the value that will ultimately be recognized as stock compensation expense.
+Shares issued under the Company's stock-based compensation program are taken out of authorized but unissued shares.